fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/README.md

 I have some previous examples which I am going to add in here.

-It is also possible to use PJON with RS485 and I will keep these here too.
+It is also possible to use PJON with RS485 and I will keep codes for this here too.